Allan Turner MBACP Registered (Senior Accredited Psychotherapist).

 Known for his clarity of thought

-Suitable for clients who believe that experience and knowledge is more important than cost
+Suitable for clients who believe that experience knowledge and approachability are most important when selecting a counsellor

 Training, qualifications & experience

 I started counselling in 1980 with Scottish Marriage Guidance on a voluntary basis.
 In 1985 I studied on the first Person-Centred Diploma training course in the UK.
 Staff on this course included Brian Thorne and Dave Mearns, who both went on to become Professors of Counselling at the Universities of East Anglia and Strathclyde, respectively.
 Both now have international reputations.
 I subsequently completed a post diploma certificate in Clinical Supervision of Counsellors in Glasgow.

 I was first Accredited as a counsellor with the British Association for Counselling and Psychotherapy in 1989 and have been a Senior Accredited Member of BACP since 1994 and am also registered on the BACP Accredited Voluntary Register.
 I served as an Assessor of Accreditation with BACP for five years.

 I was a founder member of Person-Centred Therapy Scotland, have served as Chair, Treasurer and Executive member of the British Association for the Person Centred Approach (BAPCA).
 I am a past Chair of the Association for the Development of the Person Centered Approach (ADPCA) this is an international association.
 I am also a founder member of the the World Association for Person Centred and Experiential Psychotherapy and Counselling (WAPCEPC) and a member of the "task force" responsible for steering PCE Europe.

 My work with clients: